Student attendance policies and procedures comply with Code of Maryland Regulations (COMAR) 13A.08.01.01–07.

 Determining Whether an Absence Is Lawful or Unlawful

 - When a child is absent from school, they have one week to notify the school with a written note, email, or phone call stating the reason for the absence.
 After one week, an unlawful absence cannot be changed to a lawful absence without approval from the principal.
-At the middle and high school level, parents/guardians can excuse up to five days a semester by phone call, written note, or email.

 - Requests for late arrivals or early dismissals must be authorized by the Principal.